Get a FREE crypto tax consultation. (Others charge up to $500 for this.)

 Long-term gain: A long-term gain (or loss) is one realized when the sold capital asset’s holding period was one year or more.
 Long-term gains receive preferable tax treatment for individual taxpayers.

-Mining: The process by which new transactions are verified and added to a proof-of-work blockchain such as Bitcoin.
+Mining: The process of verifying and adding new transactions to a proof-of-work blockchain such as Bitcoin.
 Crypto miners are rewarded for their computational power with newly minted tokens.
 Mined tokens are taxed as ordinary income.

-Profit and loss (PnL): The change in value of a trader’s positions.
-In crypto margin trading, PnLs can be realized or unrealized; open positions have unrealized PnL and closed positions have realized PnLs
+Profit and loss (PnL): The change in value of a trader’s position.
+In crypto margin trading, PnLs can be realized or unrealized.
+Open positions have unrealized PnL and closed positions have realized PnLs.

 Safe harbor rule: If you pay quarterly estimated taxes and make payments that fall within a certain range, you have made “safe harbor” and will not be penalized for underpayment should your actual total tax liability exceed your estimated payments.
 The safe harbor threshold varies based on whether you make more or less than $150,000.

-Security: A tradable financial instrument, as recognized by the US Securities and Exchange Commission.
+Security: A tradable financial instrument recognized by the US Securities and Exchange Commission.
 Currently, crypto assets are not officially considered securities.

-Schedule C: An IRS form that is part of the Form 1040 and is used to report business earnings from a sole proprietorship
+Schedule C: An IRS form that is part of Form 1040 and is used to report business earnings from a sole proprietorship.

-Schedule D: An IRS form that is attached to Form 1040 and is used to report capital gains and losses.
+Schedule D: An IRS form attached to Form 1040 that is used to report capital gains and losses.

-Sh-tcoin: An alt coin that has lost most or all value; often one that capitalized on a meme for short-term gains
+Sh-tcoin: An altcoin that has lost most or all value; often one that capitalized on a meme for short-term gain.

 Short-term gain: A short-term gain (or loss) is one realized when the sold capital asset’s holding period was a year or less.
 Short-term gains receive the ordinary income tax rate.

-Stablecoin: A token designed to pegged to the value of another currency, token, or commodity, for instance the U.S. dollar.
-Examples: DAI, USDT
+Stablecoin: A token designed to be pegged to the value of another currency, token, or commodity, for instance the US dollar.
+Examples: DAI, USDT.

-Wash sale: Selling an asset at a loss and reacquiring the same asset within 30 days.
-This can allow traders to artificially increase their capital losses
+Wash sale: Selling an asset at a loss and reacquiring the same asset within 30 days, prohibited by the IRS for securities.
+These superficial transactions allow traders to artificially increase their capital losses and minimize taxes.
+In the US, there is no specific crypto wash sale rule, tho we recommend conservative investors avoid them.

-Wrapped token: A token pegged to the value of another token in order to allow a trader to use the original asset on a different blockchain.
-A wrapped token is signified with a W, ie- WBTC, WETH
+Wrapped token: A token pegged to the value of another token to allow a trader to use the original asset on a different blockchain.
+A wrapped token is signified with a W, ie- WBTC, WETH.

 To stay up to date on the latest, follow TokenTax on Twitter @tokentax.